-8. Prior to determining this Instrument, the Authority advertised its intention to undertake an investigation in relation to diverticular disease of the colon in the

-Government Notices Gazette of 12 May 2015, and circulated a copy of the notice of intention to investigate to a wide range of organisations representing veterans, service personnel and their dependants.
+8. Prior to determining this Instrument, the Authority advertised its intention to undertake an investigation in relation to cut, stab, abrasion and laceration in the Government Notices Gazette of 12 May 2015, and circulated a copy of the notice of intention to investigate to a wide range of organisations representing veterans, service personnel and their dependants.
 The Authority invited submissions from the Repatriation Commission, organisations and persons referred to in section 196E of the VEA, and any person having expertise in the field.
 No submissions were received for consideration by the Authority during the investigation.